Bob Montgomery (psychologist): Career

 Montgomery was a scoutmaster until 1965 when Scouts New South Wales ended his membership due to concerns raised by parents.
 He was a psychiatric inpatient for several months afterwards.
 He then studied psychology at the University of Sydney while working as a schoolteacher.

 In 1972, he moved to Melbourne and helped establish the psychology department at La Trobe University, where he ran a sex therapy clinic which was equipped with a double bed for research purposes.
 His lectures included lengthy footage of couples having sex, and students were made to replicate the controversial Milgram experiment.

+From 1978-81 Bob Montgomery was a member of the Advisory Board of the Citizens Commission on Human Rights in Victoria.
+He assisted the campaign to give legal rights to psychatric patients which resulted in the 1986 Victorian Mental Health Act.

 After failing to become head of department, he left the university to run a private practice.
 In 1994, he became head of the psychology department at Bond University after being recruited by criminologist Paul Wilson, who was later convicted of child sex offences.

 Montgomery often appeared on radio and television, including as a guest expert on the first season of Big Brother Australia.
 He was president of the Australian Psychological Society from about 2008 to 2010.
 As a private consultant, he prepared reports for the Family Court about whether allegations of sexual abuse raised during child custody disputes were credible.
 He also assessed the risk of paedophiles molesting children who were under the care of the Queensland Government.